 Registering for SCOPE.
 SCOPE is taken as a fall-spring two-semester sequence.
 Students register for ENGR4190-01 at the time of fall registration in April.
 SCOPE teams are formed subsequently and the Registrar’s Office will re-register students into their team sections after the SCOPE office publishes the list of teams.
 Students register for the second semester of SCOPE using the section number assigned by the Registrar for the first semester.

 Registering for ADE.
 ENGR4290 ADE Capstone may be taken as a fall-spring or a spring-fall two-semester sequence, normally with no intervening semester.
-Students must be 2nd semester juniors to begin their capstone experience.
+Students must be at least 2nd semester juniors to begin their capstone experience.
 Students enrolled in ADE Capstone for the first time will be automatically enrolled for the second time in the subsequent semester.
 They will be notified by the Registrar’s Office prior to registering for their other classes.
-Registration for ADE Capstone is first-come, first-served.
-Space is limited; once the spots are filled, any additional students will placed on a waitlist.

 Students who registered for ADE Design Depth (ENGR3290) in or after their 6th semester and then wish to convert to ADE Capstone (ENGR4290), must petition the ADE Director.
 The Registrar’s Office will process the change.
 Students enrolled in ADE Design Depth prior to their 6th semester may not convert it to ADE Capstone.
 Students may take ADE for a total of three semesters: one semester as Design Depth (ENGR 3290) and two semesters as Capstone (ENGR 4290).

 I need to enroll in SCOPE but I also need another course that is offered on Wednesdays.
 What do I do?